 - Be cost-effective.

-Cablevey’s Frozen Food Conveyor Systems are suitable to move all sorts of food batch ingredients and finished products in a gentle and sanitary manner.
-These systems can be engineered to service any part of the production process from mixing, pretreatment, freezing, and packaging.
-Being modular cable and tube conveyor systems, they can be used in a wide range of applications.
-Cablevey’s frozen food conveyor systems come in different sizes and offer a full range of optional components to handle any facility layout and frozen food conveyor movement needed.
+Cablevey’s frozen food conveyor systems are suitable for moving all sorts of food batch ingredients and finished products in a gentle and sanitary manner.
+Our industrial conveyor belt for a warehouse can be engineered to service any part of the production process, from mixing, pretreatment, freezing, and packaging.
+We’re especially proud of our modular cable and tube conveyor systems, which can be used in a wide range of applications.
+Contact us if you would like to know more about our systems and how they can be of assistance in your operation.